scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

       y = [0.0, 0.0, 0.0, 0,0] ++ 1.0 -- input is an impulse

-For u, the initial command is 0.0, but the other command need to be calculated:
+For u, the initial command is 0.0, but the other commands need to be calculated:

       u = [0.0] ++ command -- the PID controller output